 - Develop personal qualities such as resourcefulness, leadership, tolerance and determination.
-Camps are conducted in Years 6 and 4 during terms 2 and 4.
-Students in Year 4 attend a 3-day camp to Monbulk’s Log Cabin Ranch where students participate in a range of activities such as yabbying, damper making and bush walks.
+Camps are conducted in Years 3 to 6 during terms 2 and 4.
+Students in Year 3 & 4 attend camp for 3 days and 2 nights.

-The Year 6 students attend the Anglesea Recreation Camp for 4 days where they test their endurance, environmental knowledge and strength in the physically demanding activities.
+The Year 5 & 6 students attend camp for 4-5 days where they test their endurance, environmental knowledge and strength in the physically demanding activities.

 Students in Years 5 and 6 have the opportunity to attend a Beach Water Safety Program during the year as part of their Prep to Year 6 in school swimming program.

 Our Kitchen Garden was created, designed and developed by our parents together with the wishes and design ideas of the students in 2017.
 Kitchen and food gardens are an increasingly popular way for schools to promote environmental and sustainability learning and connect students with healthy food and lifestyles.

 The kitchen garden is integrated within our STEM program where the students are empowered to maintain and sustain growth and regrowth throughout the year.
 Students are actively involved throughout the whole process including the sales of fruit and vegetables in order to help finance the sustainability programs.

 At Kunyung Primary School we have three chickens as part of our school’s commitment to teaching our students about ways to be sustainable in our daily lives.
 The chickens benefit from us by eating scraps from students’ leftovers, as well as other scraps that families bring in for them.
 They free range during the day on school days and find lots of goodies in the gardens to eat.
 In return, we have the opportunity to benefit from the chooks by collecting their eggs and using their manure in our compost heap.
 It is a mutually beneficial relationship!